Why learn Russian of all the choices?

 Most people tend to pick popular European languages like French, German, or Spanish, or something ambitious, i.e., Turkish, Arabic, or Persian, or maybe something more challenging East Asian languages like Chinese, Korean, or Japanese?

 To some of us, the name Russia invokes fear and mystery.

-As a result, some of us think Russia isn’t worth the consideration, while a few who even consider Russian sees it as a difficult language one to learn.
+As a result, some think Russia isn’t worth contemplating, while a few who even consider Russian sees it as a difficult language to learn.

 But for people like us who see beyond the stereotypical garbage and the nonsense propaganda written against Russian, there are dozens of reasons you and I should learn the Russian Language in India.

 Не важно, как медленно ты продвигаешься, главное, что ты не останавливаешься.It does not matter how slowly you go as long as you do not stop.